 READ MORE: Everything You Need To Know About Shirodhara

 We could simply stop the mind’s unconscious play in the past or future by bringing ourselves back to present moment awareness.
 When doing this, we acknowledge that the thought generating the negative emotion is a memory of a past event or the imagining of a future event but is not occurring in the present moment.
 We breathe and look around.
 We experience this moment with our senses.
 We bring our attention fully to the task at hand and allow the present moment and our actions in this moment to align our body and mind with the now.

 Focus on the Breath

 Another simple technique is to bring awareness and attention away from the workings of the mind and onto the breath.
-Allow the thoughts to ride out of the mind, out of the body on the wave of the breath.
-When you observe negative thoughts rising, simply bring awareness and attention to the body and breath.
-Imagine all negative thoughts that are generating fear, worry, and anxiety being breathed out of the body as you breathe in trust, calm and contentment.[NOTE: If you are experiencing anxiety it is possible you may also benefit from shirodhara therapy and a vata pacifying diet.
+Allow the thoughts to ride out of the mind, out of the body with the wave of the breath.
+When you observe negative thoughts rising, simply bring awareness, and attention to the body and breath.
+Imagine all negative thoughts that are generating fear, worry, and anxiety being breathed out of the body as you breathe in trust, calm, and contentment.[NOTE: If you are experiencing anxiety it is possible you may also benefit from shirodhara therapy and a vata pacifying diet.
 Check with your practitioner or health care provider to see which Ayurvedic therapies are right for you.
 Determine your dosha or body type by taking our free quiz.]

 Comments will be approved before showing up.